Shoykat361/Crud-App/README.md

- the creation of a new product involves gathering essential details such as the product name, quantity, price, and an identifying ID.
-This information is typically collected via a form within your application's user interface.
+ The creation of a new product involves gathering essential details such as the product name, quantity, price, and an identifying ID.
+This information is typically collected via a form within MY application's user interface.
 Once the user submits this form, the data is sent to the Laravel back-end.

 Within the back-end, a designated controller method manages the incoming request.
 This method is responsible for validating the received data, ensuring that it meets specific criteria and adheres to defined rules.
 Laravel's validation features provide a streamlined way to confirm the accuracy and completeness of the submitted information.